 Overview.
-The Group's consolidated liabilities totaled $\[Epsilon]$ 23.3% from $\[Epsilon]$ 1, 2008, up 23.3% from $\[Epsilon]$ 1,635.1 billion at December 31, 2007.
+The Group's consolidated liabilities totaled $\notin 2,016.6$ billion at December 31, 2008, up 23.3% from $\notin 1,635.1$ billion at December 31, 2007.
 The main components of the Group's liabilities are financial liabilities at fair value through profit or loss, amounts due to credit institutions, amounts due to customers, debt securities, accrued expenses and other liabilities, and technical reserves of insurance companies.
-These items together accounted for 98.3% of total liabilities at December 31, 2008.
+These items together accounted for 98.3% of total liabilities at fair value through profit or loss, at December 31, 2008.
 The 23.3% year-on-year increase was fuelled by a 32.5% jump in financial liabilities at fair value through profit or loss, a 19.4% increase in amounts due to customers, and a 41.9% leap in accrued expenses and other liabilities.